The After Hours Ski trails are owned and groomed by the Wisconsin DNR, in cooperation with the Brule Valley XC Ski club and many dedicated volunteers.

 In the meantime, increased use of the trail by the public has helped the state forest staff justify important purchases of equipment.
 Snowmobiles and grooming devices have been added as well as a Tucker Snow Cat that has the capability to cut through ice or heavy snow to keep the trails in top condition.

 Community events in addition to the ski race are held each winter.
 Free lessons are offered for adults as well as children twice a season.
 An annual candlelight ski that attracts many families for a night of skiing has proved to be very popular.
 Two seasons ago, snow shoe trails were added and this too has increased the popularity of the Afterhours trail area.
-Other positive benefits of the trail include the use of parts of the trail for a summer running event, an archery range and frequent use by hunters and hikers who enjoy the scenery of the State Forest.
+Other positive benefits of the trail include the use of parts of the trail for a summer running event and frequent use by hunters and hikers who enjoy the scenery of the State Forest.